mykin-ai/expo-audio-stream/README.md

 // audioSubscription.remove();
 ```

-### Simultaneous Recording and Playback ⚠️ (iOS only)
+### Simultaneous Recording and Playback

-These methods are specifically designed for scenarios where you need to record and play audio at the same time.
-Currently only available on iOS:
+These methods are designed for scenarios where you need to record and play audio at the same time:

 ```javascript
 import { ExpoPlayAudioStream, EncodingTypes, PlaybackModes } from 'expo-audio-stream';